cweska/DiscordEventBot/README.md

 3. **Event Updates**: If event details change, the forum post is updated accordingly.

-4. **Archiving**:
+4. **Post Closure**:
-   - If an event is deleted, the forum post is archived immediately
+   - If an event is deleted, the forum post is closed immediately
-   - Otherwise, the forum post is archived 24 hours after the event ends (configurable)
+   - Otherwise, the forum post is closed 24 hours after the event ends (configurable)
+   - Closed posts automatically move to the "Older Posts" section in Discord

 ## Project Structure